-- 3. The Baptism Trajectory.
+3. The Baptism Trajectory.
 In Mark, Jesus is simply baptized by John (Mk 1:9).
 In Matthew, John protests that Jesus should baptize him, and is persuaded to proceed only in order "to fulfil all righteousness" (Mt 3:15).
-In Luke, the baptism is mentioned but not described (Lk 3:21b).
-As in Mark and Matthew, Luke's verb is the passive "was baptized," but John is not specified as the agent of the verb.
-In John, the baptism is not even reported; only the detail of the Spirit as a dove resting on Jesus (Jn 1:32f).
-Jesus' baptism may have been offensive as implying that John was Jesus' spiritual superior, or that Jesus had sins to be forgiven.
-The gradual attenuation of the baptism in the Gospel accounts is compatible with the divinization trajectory noticed above, and with the theological idea that Jesus' death had the power to atone for others' sins because Jesus was himself without sin.
-The implied order is Mk > Mt > Lk > Jn. - 4.
-The Jerusalem Trajectory.
-In all the Gospels, Galilee is Jesus' home country; his first preaching is done there.
+In Luke, the baptism is mentioned but not described (Lk 3:21b); as in Mark and Matthew, the verb is the passive "was baptized," but John is not specified as the agent of the verb.
+In John, there is no baptism at all.
+Jesus's baptism may have been offensive to the later Evangelists as implying that John was Jesus's spiritual superior, or that Jesus had sins to be forgiven.
+The gradual attenuation of the baptism in the Gospel accounts would be compatible with the divinization trajectory noticed above, and with the theological idea that Jesus's death had power to atone for others' sins because Jesus was himself sinless.
+The implied order is Mk > Mt > Lk > Jn.

+4. The Jerusalem Trajectory.
+In all the Gospels, Galilee is Jesus's home country; his first preaching is done there.
 Jerusalem figures in the Jesus story in different ways.
 In Mark, Jesus visits many Galilean towns, and goes to Jerusalem only to be crucified.
 The disciples return to Galilee, and though the ending of Mark is missing in our text, it is predicted (Mk 14:28, 16:7) that Jesus will appear to them there.
-In Matthew, some of Jesus' preaching is done on his journey to Jerusalem, and three Galilean towns, Chorazin, Bethsaida, and Capernaum, are cursed as unbelieving (Mt 11:21-24); the risen Jesus first appears in Jerusalem, to the Women at the Tomb (Mt 28:9-10), though there is also a later Galilean appearance, of the kind that was predicted if not displayed in Mark (Mt 28:16f).
-In Luke, the risen Jesus not only appears on the road from Jerusalem, but orders the disciples to remain in Jerusalem (Lk 24:15f); there is no Galilee appearance.
-John, like Luke, limits the appearances of the risen Jesus to Jerusalem; has Jesus visit Jerusalem repeatedly before that, and often preach there.
+In Matthew, some of Jesus's preaching is done on his journey to Jerusalem, and three Galilean towns, Chorazin, Bethsaida, and Capernaum, are cursed as unbelieving (Mt 11:21-24); the risen Jesus first appears in Jerusalem, to the Women at the Tomb (Mt 28:9-10), though there is also a later Galilean appearance, of the kind that was predicted if not displayed in Mark (Mt 28:16f).
+In Luke, Jesus not only appears on the road from Jerusalem, but orders the disciples to remain in Jerusalem (Lk 24:15f); there is no Galilee appearance.
+John agrees with Luke in limiting the appearances of Jesus to Jerusalem;2 he also has Jesus visit Jerusalem repeatedly, and do much preaching there.
 The Jerusalem shift in the Jesus story is thus furthest advanced in John.

-A Galilee-to-Jerusalem shift in the history of Christianity is attested by Paul, who never mentions Galilee, and who visits Jerusalem (not Galilee) to meet with Peter, and incidentally one Jacob whom he thinks of as the brother of Jesus (Gal 1:18).
-It seems that the Gospels increasingly project that later administrative shift back into Jesus' lifetime, so the least Jerusalemized Gospel will probably also be the earliest Gospel.
+A Galilee to Jerusalem shift in the history of Christianity is attested in the letters of Paul, who never mentions Galilee, and who visits Jerusalem (not Galilee) to meet with Peter, and incidentally with James (Gal 1:18).
+It would appear that the Gospels increasingly project that later administrative shift backward into the story of Jesus's lifetime, and thus the least Jerusalemized Gospel will probably be the earliest Gospel.
 The implied order is Mk > Mt > Lk > Jn.

 Conclusion.
 More examples might be given, but these show how the winds are blowing.
 All the winds blow in the same direction.
-They amount to three trends: (1) increasing respect for Jesus and his family, (2) reduction in the prominence given to John's baptism of Jesus; and (3) an administrative shift of the later Jesus movement from Galilee to Jerusalem.
-It is these trends (the first predictable on general grounds) that differences in the Gospels seem to reflect.
-Complications there surely are, some due to growth processes in one or more Gospel, but the overall pattern is clear.
+They may be reduced to two trends: (1) increasing respect for Jesus and his family, and reduction in the prominence given to John's baptism of Jesus; and (2) an administrative shift of the posthumous Jesus movement from Galilee to Jerusalem.
+It is these trends, one reverential (and thus predictable on general grounds) and the other political (and thus merely circumstantial, but seemingly well attested), that these differences in the Gospels seem to reflect.